DoxDevOps/bridge/README.md

 ## Why did we write Bridge?

-We wrote bridge to collect and export Electronic Medical Record System version details of 720+ hosts to a cloud-based data repo.
-There, the data is visualized for stakeholders that don't have access to our local network.

-We got a little bit carried away and started exporting more metrices other than just version details and essentially started writing Bridge.
+We wrote bridge to collect and export version details of 720+ Health Information Systems.
+We got a little bit carried away and started exporting more metrices other than just version details and essentially ended up with Bridge.

 ## How does Bridge work?